practicalli/neovim/docs/repl-workflow.md

 Source code is evaluated in its respective namespace, removing the need to change namespaces in the REPL directly, (`in-ns`), or use fully qualified names to call functions.

 !!!
 HINT "Evaluate Clojure in Neovim with Conjure"
-    `, e e` evaluates the top level form under the cursor
+    `, e b` evaluates the code in the current buffer

 <p style="text-align:center">
 <iframe width="560" height="315" src="https://www.youtube.com/embed/rQ802kSaip4" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 </p>

 !!!
 Hint "Evaluate to Comment for results history"
     `, e c e`  evaluates the current form and prints the result under the expression as a comment